 How long do side effects last?

 Usually, if someone experiences side effects from mefloquine, it happens soon after starting it.
-That’s one of the reasons it is given before deployment so that this can be monitored and the medication stopped if necessary.
+That is one of the reasons it is started before deployment so that this can be monitored and the medication stopped if necessary.

 Side effects usually go away within days or weeks after stopping mefloquine.
 In rare cases, side-effects may persist for months or longer.
 In some people, the effect may be permanent.